php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

-- **conforming autoloader**: PHP autoloader code that follows the given [specification requirements](#32-requirements) and [implementation](#4-implementation) rules to attempts to include the correct _resource path_ based on a valid _fully qualified class name_.
+- **conforming autoloader**: PHP autoloader code that follows the given [specification requirements](#32-requirements) and [implementation](#4-implementation) rules to attempt to include the correct _resource path_ based on a valid _fully qualified class name_.